Archive for June, 2008

 The 4TH “Founder Award” Competition on Chinese font Design and Poster Design

 I was surprised that some of winning designs have gray tone!
 It reminds me of a Sumi-e, means Ink-and-wash painting.
 Usually, we should design letters without gray scale tone for digital fonts, but if these design could be used for Flash movies or on monitors, designing letters without gray tone might be nonsense.
-It seems like these strokes with ink bleed and blur express time goes by.
+I thought these strokes with ink bleed and blur seemed to express time goes by.
 Indeed, we can use gray scale or color to make fonts using BitFonter.

 You can also see the results of the past three competitions.

-I’m always thinking about how I should design Latin characters when I saw Japanese characters.
-I enjoyed I imagined how I should design Latin characters looking at these winning designs.
+I’m always thinking about how I should design Latin characters that goes with Japanese characters.
+I enjoyed to think about how I should design Latin characters which goes with these winning designs.

 Recommend articles.